-- 1. Demonstrate a critical understanding of concepts of risk, risk assessment and risk management in the context of professional practice in health and social care - 2.
-Demonstrate the ability to think critically about the role of theories of decision making in developing professional judgments in contemporary health and social care practice. - 3.
-Demonstrate an ability to evaluate the theoretical frameworks, research, policy, legal and ethical contexts, and how they contribute to their own risk and decision making practice in complex situations.
+- 1. Demonstrate an in depth critical understanding of concepts of risk, risk assessment and risk management in the context of professional practice in health and social care - 2.
+Demonstrate the ability to think critically and analytically about the role of theories of decision making in developing professional judgments in contemporary health and social care practice. - 3.
+Demonstrate an ability to evaluate and synthesize the relevant theoretical frameworks, research, policy, legal and ethical contexts, and show how they contribute to their own risk and decision making practice in complex situations.